 Brew here means coffee and not booze, but the Lower Garden District sweets-and-sliders shop’s Nitro cold brew – a rich concoction with a foamy head – is reminiscent of Guinness beer.
 There’s also the regular cold brew that you can buy in 64-ounce growlers if you want to have District’s brew at home.

 The only problem with iced coffee is that eventually the ice melts and the coffee gets watered down.
 Hey Café, the Uptown coffee shop with a punk-rock, DIY vibe, has solved this problem by making ice cubes out of iced coffee.
-The iced cubes cost a little extra but are worth it.
+The iced cubes cost a little extra but are totally worth it.

 This tiny French Quarter espresso bar has a secret menu, and it also uses an Oji drip for iced versions of its coffee from artisan roasters.
 It’s a perfect walking beverage for a day in the French Quarter.